Ascariasis: Lifecycle

 The first appearance of eggs in stools is 60–70 days.
 In larval ascariasis, symptoms occur 4–16 days after infection.
 The final symptoms are gastrointestinal discomfort, colic and vomiting, fever, and observation of live worms in stools.
-Some patients may have pulmonary symptoms or neurological disorders during migration of the larvae.
+Some patients may have pulmonary symptoms or neurological disorders during the migration of the larvae.
 There are generally few or no symptoms.
 A bolus of worms may obstruct the intestine; migrating larvae may cause pneumonitis and eosinophilia.
 Adult worms have a lifespan of 1–2 years which means that individuals may be infected all their lives as worms die and new worms are acquired.

 Eggs can survive potentially for 15 years and a single worm may produce 200,000 eggs a day.
 They maintain their position by swimming against the intestinal flow.

 Mechanism

 Ascaris takes most of its nutrients from the partially digested host food in the intestine.
 There is some evidence that it can secrete enzyme inhibitors, presumably to protect itself from digestion by the hosts' enzymes.
 Children are often more severely affected.